CityofPittsburgh/data-rivers/README.md

 name of that variable, and add the value to the environment variables used by our production cluster by navigating [here](https://console.cloud.google.com/composer/environments/detail/us-east1/data-rivers/variables?authuser=1&project=data-rivers).

-## Running locally
+## Dependencies/running locally
 As a start, you'll need to [install and configure](https://airflow.apache.org/docs/stable/installation.html) Apache Airflow.
-Create your virtual environment by running `pip install -r requirements.txt` and `pip install -r requirements.txt`.
+Create your virtual environment by running `pip install -r requirements.txt` and `pip install -r requirements-gcp.txt`.
 Then, navigate to `/dags/dependences/dataflow_scripts` and run `python setup.py install` to install the local `dataflow_utils` module.
 We recommend using [`pyenv`](https://github.com/pyenv/pyenv) and [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv) to manage your virtual environments.

+We have separate requirements files (`requirements.txt` and `requirements-gcp.txt`) because the Cloud Composer machines come with a standard set of Python libraries, which are listed in `requirements.txt`.
+It's important to keep this file in sync with the package versions for the particular Airflow version we're running (as of November 2020, that's 1.10.10) in order to avoid version conflicts between your local development environment and production.
+The package versions can be found on [this page](https://cloud.google.com/composer/docs/concepts/versioning/composer-versions) (find the current project version in the table and click "Package list for Python 3").
+Apart from those standard packages, we have the additional packages specific to this project listed in `requirements-gcp.txt`.
+When you need to add a new package, specify it in `requirements-gcp.txt` and install it on the production cluster from [this page](https://console.cloud.google.com/composer/environments/detail/us-east1/data-rivers/packages?authuser=1&project=data-rivers).

 Once you've created your virtual environment and installed Airflow, you can trigger tasks or entire DAGs locally via `airflow run my_dag my_task YYYY-MM-DD` or `airflow trigger_dag my_dag`.
 To view progress/logging in the Airflow web UI, you'll need to run the processes `airflow webserver` (which shows on port 8080) and `airflow scheduler` in two separate terminal windows.
 Make sure you have the proper `.env` values available in the shell sessions from which you run those commands, and that you've activated this project's virtualenv in those sessions.